blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 ## Time Period 1 (2350 BC - 1700 BC)
 ### Mesopotamia
-- Akkadian empire was the first known major empire in Mesopotamia.
+- 2334 - 2154 BC: Akkadian empire was the first known major empire in Mesopotamia.
 - Canaanites appear in the region
 	- [Canaan is the grandson of Noah]
 	- [He was cursed to perpetual slavery because his father Ham "looked upon" the drunk and naked Noah]